Saint-Pol-Roux: Death

 Divine was taken to a hospital in Brest, where she was treated until 15 April 1941.
 Saint-Pol-Roux was deeply affected by the death of Rose, the injuries of his daughter and the blows he had received.
 While commuting between the hospital in Brest and Camaret he learned that the mansion had been visited again.
 The mansion was looted on 3 October 1940.
 The various rooms of the manor, in particular its bedroom and its study, were in great disorder.
-Manuscripts of several works on which that Saint-Pol-Roux had been working on for several years had been torn or burned.
+Manuscripts of several works on which that Saint-Pol-Roux had been working for several years had been torn or burned.